vincenthz/typed-chronicles/content/2021-01-17-cryptoxide-performance.md

 ## Raw numbers

-Let's start with the raw number
+Let's start with the raw number in release mode;

-Default:
+This show the average (lower better) with standard deviation (the lower, the better for reliability of benchmark), and the speed of processing (higher better):

+Using the default target_cpu:

 | Algorithm | Crate      | Avg(ms) | Std Dev(ms) | Speed(mb/s) |
 | --------- | ---------- | ------- | ----------- | ----------- |